saveriocastellano/signal-bot-nodejs/README.md

     });
 ```

-The above code starts a Signal bot for the given phone number that echos any message sent to it
+The above code starts a Signal bot for the given phone number that:
-from a group or private chat and automatically join any invitation to join a group that is shared to the bot.
+* echos any message sent to it  from a group or private chat
+* automatically joins groups upon receiving shared group invitation

 ## Specify connection parameters ##